How to Complete a Big Paper

 4. Find a desk calendar that displays the whole month at a glance.

-On a separate piece of paper, your child should write down a list of the books/authors and materials he used.
+On a separate piece of paper, your child should write down a list of the books/authors and materials they used.
 A bibliography is usually a part of a research report — and if it isn’t, making one will impress the teacher.

 Helpful hint: Include cards for introductory and concluding paragraphs for each topic area.

 Working with one shoebox at a time, your child should lay all the cards on a table, paper-clip similar information together, and number each packet of cards.
-For instance, under “Food,” he might group together the information about krill and the small fish that orcas eat near the surface of the ocean.
+For instance, under “Food,” they might group together the information about krill and the small fish that orcas eat near the surface of the ocean.
 Another grouping might be larger fish that orcas consume, and how deep they have to dive to hunt them.